Distance-Modding/Custom-Cars/LEGO/LEGO RACERS/README.md

 Updated King Kahuka with bigger scale and drive (5/22/25) (Also first custom car to feature transparent textures (sprite material on a 3D Model)

 Updated Basil The Batlord bigger scale and added transparent textures (6/4/25)

+Updated the rest of the drivers to a bigger scale and added mini figures (6/7/25)